 This simple tool can help you predict different B Locus combinations:

-Brown coat can have different shades from light brown to dark chocolate.
-The shade of brown on a dog often seems to get lighter with age and sun bleaching can make a chocolate coat look almost orange.
+Brown coat can have different shades from a light reddish brown to a very dark chocolate color.
+The shade of brown can be affected by sun-bleaching, some chocolate dogs look almost orange.

-There are many dog breeds or varieties that can have a solid liver-colored coat, e.g. Labrador Retrievers, Newfoundlands, German Shorthaired Pointer, Cocker Spaniels or Poodles.
+There are many dog breeds or varieties that have a solid liver coat, e.g. in Labrador Retrievers, Newfoundlands, German Shorthaired Pointer, Cocker Spaniels, or Poodles.

 Nose & Eye Color

-Usually, brown-pigmented dogs will also have a lighter eye color compared to black-pigmented dogs.
-Most often they have amber eyes that will be green-yellowish in puppies.
+Usually, brown dogs will also have a lighter eye color compared to black dogs.
+Most often, adults have amber or yellow eyes, and brown puppies often have very pale blue-green eyes.

 And even white Poodles or Labrador Retrievers can come in yellow with a brown nose (although most breed clubs consider these non-standard colorations).

 White spotting can hide some of a dog’s original coat color.
-Some brown-white dog breeds even have ticking or roan which subsequently can fill in some of the missing color.
+Some brown & white dog breeds have ticking or roan, which can fill in some of the missing color.

 Liver Merle

-Merle deletes some eumelanin and creates a marbled pattern with patches of varying pigment shades.
-It does not affect phaeomelanin, e.g. in a liver merle-and-tan or liver merle-tricolor pattern the tan points will keep their original color.
+Merle creates a marbled pattern with patches of lighter and darker shades of brown.
+It most often does not affect phaeomelanin, e.g. in a brown merle & tan pattern, the tan points will keep their original color and only the brown areas will be affected by merle.

-Dogs with a tan point pattern have a eumelanin-pigmented base color and lighter phaeomelanin markings.
-In brown dogs, the base color will be turned to liver while the tan markings are not affected.
+Dogs with a tan point pattern have a solid dark coat on their back and ventral phaeomelanin markings.
+In brown dogs, the dark areas will be liver while the tan markings are not affected.

-Dogs with tan points and white are commonly called tricolor as in chocolate-tricolor or brown-tri-color (and sometimes even “red”-tricolor).
+Dogs with tan points and white are commonly called “tricolor” (“brown tri”, “red tri”).

 Brown Saddle Pattern

-In dogs with a saddle pattern the saddle will be brown.
-These dogs will be born with a tan point pattern, the tan markings just grow til there is only some eumelanin left on the back.
+In dogs with a saddle pattern, the dark saddle will be brown.
+These dogs will be born with a tan point pattern, the tan markings then expand til there is only some eumelanin left on the back.

-Dogs with a brown saddle pattern are sometimes found in liver-colored German Shepherd Dogs, Otterhounds or Bloodhounds.
+Dogs with a brown saddle pattern are sometimes found in liver-colored German Shepherd Dogs, Otterhounds, Beagles, or Bloodhounds.

 Liver Sable